EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 Given main frame is focused
 ```

-To open a new tab.
+To open a new tab. (works only in browsers with javascript enabled)
 ```
 Then open and focus new tab
 ```